How and When to Vent Your Underground Downspout System

 We are yard drainage contractors in Michigan.
 We’re installing an underground drainage system.
 We’re burying downspouts.
 There’s a lot of tricks and tips and things you got to know when you lay out a system.
 I’m going to go over a couple right now.
 Hopefully, it helps out the DIY guy and if you’re looking for this service, give us a call.
 We can design a system for you.

-So when this fills up during an extreme downpour, and they do and they will.
-This no longer can vent.
+So when this downspout fills up during an extreme downpour (and they do and they will) it no longer can vent.
 It’s going to be just full of water.
-This through is going to be full of water.
 So we want to move this water as fast as we possibly can.
-So here’s a trick that we use.
-We vent the downspout here.
-This works really, really amazing.
-You’re going to pick up a lot more speed.
-Velocity is key.
-Velocity what you’re after.
-It’s a gravity-powered system.
+By venting the downspout, you’re going to pick up a lot more speed.
+Velocity is key here.
+Downspouts are a gravity-powered system.
 When the water falls off the roof down into this underground drainage system, you don’t want to lose the velocity that you have picked up.
 You don’t want to lose it to a poorly vented system.
-You don’t want to lose it to a pipe.

 For underground drainage systems and southeastern Michigan, north Macomb County, North Oakland County, give us a call at 248-505-3065.